 Tutoring on Cambly is unique when it comes to online ESL (English as a Second Language) companies.
-The California-based entity connects native-speaking tutors with students all over the world that are looking to perfect their conversational skills.
+The California-based entity connects native-speaking tutors with students all over the world who are looking to perfect their conversational skills.
 For the most part, students are just looking to talk and work on their fluency, which is nice for most tutors because it means they don’t need to worry about structuring a lesson for a 30 or 60-minute block of time.
 But, that also means that you need to figure out how to keep a conversation going for that long.

 How to Structure Your Free-Talk Lesson on Cambly